 The sun is out; the lagoon is a myriad of swirling blue.
 A lorikeet is chattering above and every so often a kingfisher flashes past and takes a fish with a quick plop.
 A snorkel safari along the reef right outside my door.
 I decline a kayak trip.
-Lobster for supper I think.
+Lobster for supper, I think.
 That will be the third day running.
 And I've taught the barman to make margaritas.

 Blissful day.
 The evening's quite good fun too, as a group of yachties are imbibing in the bar out over the water.
 Everyone swaps nautical stories and Hans, the Swiss owner, regales me with his life story.
 Hans has been quaffing bottles of beer continuously since lunchtime and he suggests I might like a tour of his house - he's very proud of it.
 He designed it based on an upturned palm tree and it's called The Shack.
 He also designed the very upmarket establishment 'The Lodge ' at the end of the island.

-Everyone is preparing for Kate and Wills to visit next month and Hans reckons he told Buckingham Palace he was full when they inquired about the royals staying there.
+Everyone is preparing for Kate and Wills to visit The Solomon Islands next month and Hans reckons he told Buckingham Palace he was full when they inquired about the royals staying there.
 Too much hassle and lost business he says.
 Anyway, I decline his inviting offer.
 He assures me that nothing will happen - maybe just a hug or two.
 He is right there, as he is too drunk to be capable of anything.
 As always I go to bed on my own!

 A final snorkel across the reef.
 There's a hundred foot wreck out there that the dive captain says contains a monster fish and no-one knows what it is.
 I don't stay too long in the vicinity.
 Vibrant giant clams and some sort of parrot fish that look as if they are wearing pale pink stripy pyjamas.
 They try to play chicken, swimming up close with their mouths wide open and then shying away at the last moment.

-I was due to fly back to the capital of the Solomon Islands, Honiara, late this afternoon, but I've checked and the flight is leaving 2 hours early.
+I was due to fly back to the capital of the Solomon Islands, Honiara, late this afternoon, but I've checked and the flight is leaving two hours early.
 When the little prop planes drone over the island the two dogs here leap up and howl mournfully till they are gone.

 Hans appears, looking very sheepish.